aacuna2/ProjectBlackJack/README.md

 ### OVERVIEW

 - Approach/Ideology
+- Steps To Functionality
 - Challenges
-- Successful Group Practices

 ### APPROACH AND IDEOLOGY